GridMaster EA

 How is GridMaster different from SteadyPips?
 SteadyPips follows trends; GridMaster profits from ranges.
 They complement each other — use SteadyPips/TripleAlign on trending pairs and GridMaster on ranging pairs.

-Can I run multiple EAs at the same time?
+Can I run multiple EAs, or multiple GridMaster instances, at the same time?
 Yes, on different charts/pairs.
 Each EA in the SteadyPips suite uses a unique magic number so order tracking never conflicts.
+If you run GridMaster on several pairs at once, verify that the combined max-positions × max-lot across all charts fits within your account’s free margin with comfortable headroom — each instance consumes margin independently.

 What happens during a strong trending market?
 The equity-protection layer closes all positions when equity drops below 70% of starting balance.
 The 20% max-drawdown gate additionally stops new orders from opening once DD reaches the limit.